1 Part Course |

 • Disqualifying events after the transfer and their tax consequences

-• Regular pauses for questions on each topic covered to take questions and queries.
+• Regular pauses for questions on each topic covered to take questions and queries

-He has special expertise in the taxation of insolvent companies, members' voluntary liquidations (including s110 schemes) and bankruptcy, and lectures regularly to R3 and is a member of the R3/HMRC liaison group which meets regularly to discuss issues of conflict between insolvency law and tax law.
-Over the years he has been involved in advising on the tax aspects of some of the UK's major insolvencies including Maxwell, Pollypeck, BCCI, Olympia and York, Mayflower, ITVdigital, MFI, Allied Carpets, Borders, Farepak Lehman Bros.
+Over the years he has been involved in advising on the tax aspects of some of the UK's major insolvencies including Maxwell, Polly Peck, BCCI, Olympia and York, Mayflower, ITVdigital, MFI, Allied Carpets, Borders, Farepak Lehman Bros.
 He is a Fellow of the Association of Business Recovery Professionals (FABRP) having passed the JIEB examinations.

 • Identify the different exit routes and why an EOT might provide a suitable exit route for the owners.